Knoydart, Nova Scotia

-Knoydart is a community in the Canadian province of Nova Scotia, located in the Municipality of the County of Antigonish.
-It is named after Knoydart (Cnòideart) in Scotland.
+Geography

+The community is classified as an unincorporated place in the Canadian Geographical Names Database (CGNDB).
+It is bounded by the community of Lismore to the west, the community of McAras Brook to the east, and the community of Ardness to the south.
+It has one main freshwater tributary, Knoydart Brook that flows north through the community before emptying into the Northumberland Strait.
+A small headland, known as Knoydart Point extends outwards into the strait as well close to where the brook meets the ocean.

+History

+The community was named after Knoydart (Cnòideart) in Scotland by Martin McDonald, who was the first to settle here in 1787.

+Battle of Culloden Memorial

 The community is most notable for the Culloden Memorial Cairn, commemorating three men who fought on the side of Bonnie Prince Charlie at the Battle of Culloden and emigrated to the area in the 1780s.

 The Cairn was erected in 1938 and commemorates Angus MacDonald, Hugh MacDonald and John MacPherson – who are buried near the historic monument.
 The three men fought for the Jacobite cause in the Clan Ranald Regiment.
 The stone is a replica of the Cairn on the battlefield in Scotland and contains stones from the battlefield.

-Each year since 1982, there is a ceremony to commemorate the day of the battle which is attended by over 300 people.
+A plaque was installed on the cairn in 1978 and each year since 1982, a Battle of Culloden remembrance ceremony has been held to commemorate the day of the battle which is attended by over 300 people.

+Geology

+The Knoydart_Formation is a Lower Devonian geological unit in Nova Scotia composed primarily of red siltstone, shale, and sandstone, preserves early-stage land-plant fragments, fish remains (such as ostracoderm scales), and freshwater or low-energy trace fossils.